eli-eric/ELI-panda/README.md

 We will use [Docker](https://www.docker.com/get-started) for the deployment.

-On the deplyoment server we have nginx web server wich is working like a reverse proxy and forward the requests like that:
+On the deployment server we have nginx web server wich is working like a reverse proxy and forward the requests like that:

-panda.eli-beamlines.eu -> localhost:5000(docker container) - frontend
+http://panda.eli-beamlines.eu -> localhost:5000(docker container) - frontend
-api.panda.eli-beamlines.eu -> localhost:5001(docker container) - backend
+http://api.panda.eli-beamlines.eu -> localhost:5001(docker container) - backend

-We can configure GitHub actions to automate build/test/deploy - for now Jiří Švácha will do that manualy and prepare these [Actions](https://github.com/eli-eric/ELI-panda/actions)
+We can configure GitHub actions to automate build/test/deploy - for now Jiří Švácha will do that manualy and prepare these [Actions](https://github.com/eli-eric/ELI-panda/actions).